x-match-expression/x-match-expression-js/README.md

 # Overview
-typed-match-expression is a Javascript Pattern matching utility developed in typescript that can be used standalone in the browser, in node or as ES module.
+x-match-expression is a javascript pattern matching library developed in typescript that can be used standalone in the browser, in node or as ES module.

 ### Installation
-- Install it with `npm install --save typed-match-expression` or reference it from CDN in the browser
+- Install it with `npm install --save x-match-expression` or reference it from CDN in the browser

 ### Usage

 #### In the browser

-- Add a script tag `<script src="https://unpkg.com/typed-match-expression@0.0.1/dist/browser/index.js" type="application/javascript"></script>`
+- Add a script tag `<script src="https://unpkg.com/x-match-expression/dist/browser/index.js" type="application/javascript"></script>`
 - And later on, use the global `match` function
 ```javascript
  const financialStatus = match(42)